 Olivier Poirier-Leroy is a former national level swimmer based out of Victoria, BC.
 In feeding his passion for swimming, he has developed YourSwimBook, a powerful log book and goal setting guide made specifically for swimmers.
-Join 1,800 of your fellow swimmers and coaches and sign up for the YourSwimBook newsletter (free) and get weekly motivational tips by clicking here.
+Join the YourSwimBook newsletter (free) and get weekly motivational tips by clicking here.

-As 2013 draws to a close, many of us are looking back on the year that was and pondering where we did well, and where some of us may have gone astray.
-Whether the year was a hilariously amazing success or a complete bust, taking a moment to objectively critique how you did this year gives you an opportunity to make the corrections necessary so that you can hit the ground running in 2014.
+As we near mid-year 2017, many of us are looking back pondering where we did well, and where some of us may have gone astray.
+Whether the year was a hilariously amazing success or a complete bust, taking a moment to objectively critique how you did this year gives you an opportunity to make the corrections necessary so that you can hit the ground running in second-half of 2017.

 Here are 6 reasons for why you didn’t see the results you want in the pool–